MichaelWalker-git/ShoppingCard_Prototype/README.md

     - Requirement #2
       - The shop may decide to introduce new offers.
 Implement the option to activate the following if the shop chooses to do so.
   - Reasoning behind your technical choices.
+    > Using AWS Amplify CLI allows me to bundle and host my application on a combination of S3 + Cloudfront.
+    > Using a CDN allows a performance gain for our application for the US, deployed to Us-WEST-1
+    > It also allows the quick setup of a domain service.
-    > Hard coded dummy data for time sakes
+    > Hard coded dummy data for time sakes in the service.
     > Typescript compiler wasn't working.
 Given time constraints, jsx and js worked fine.
-    > Reactbootstrap is a nice lightweight UI framework
+    > Reactbootstrap is a nice lightweight UI framework to leverage its styling and layout options.
-    > Using a map for lookup was maybe over-engineered given the small data set but saved time given that all the items were stored in memeory
   - Trade-offs you might have made.
 Anything you might do differently if you were to spend additional time on the project.
     > I would have done unit testing on the edge cases.
     > I would have added better styling on the cart